skjdghsdjgsdj/noisy-gif-player/README.md

 All the GIFs and WAVs you load must be created using the `convert.sh` script!
 Don't use GIFs or WAVs you find on the internet because they will not likely be compatible with these specs.
 Always process all your files through `convert.sh`, even if the source itself is a GIF, to be sure it's compatible with the project.

-If you want a web interface for the MP4 to GIF/WAV conversion, you'll need a Python installation.
+The conversion script can also be invoked with a friendly web interface.
+If you want to run that, you'll need a Python installation.
 These instructions assume you have some Python knowledge.

 1. Open a terminal and `cd` to the project's `software/server` directory.
 2. Set up a Python virtual environment with `python3 -m venv venv` then activate it with `source venv/bin/activate`.
 3. Install the necessary libraries with `pip3 install -r requirements.txt`.
 4. Run the server: for testing's sake, use `python3 app.py`, or for "production" use (well, just not your own computer), run `chmod +x start.sh` to make the startup script executable, then launch it with `./start.sh`.
+5. Open a browser to `http://localhost:5000/`.

 ### About GIF creation

+> [!TIP]
-The WAV for a GIF is optional, so if your source file has no sound, or you just don't want sound, delete the resulting `.wav` file.
+> The WAV for a GIF is optional, so if your source file has no sound, or you just don't want sound, delete the resulting `.wav` file.

 `convert.sh` does several things: